Masum95/driver_quality/README.md

 > ./run.sh

-Now, as the client program, a simple python program called **client.py** is used.
+To learn the distribution of dummy dataset, Please refer to **Design.pdf** Now, as the client program, a simple python program called **client.py** is used.
 This program continuously takes driver id as input from the user ( until ***q*** is pressed ) and gives corresponding completion rate and message on the terminal.